The BioFiles - Bill Hubick

 Thelypteris hexagonoptera (Michx.)
 Weath.

-Phegopteris hexagonoptera, commonly called the broad beech fern, is a common forest fern in the eastern United States and adjacent Ontario.[2][3]
-It grows from a creeping rootstock, sending up individual fronds that more or less clump.
-Its native habitat includes moist, undisturbed, hardwood forests.[4]
+Phegopteris hexagonoptera, commonly called the broad beech fern, is a common herbacious perennial forest fern native to the eastern United States and adjacent Ontario.
+[2] [3][4] It grows from a creeping rootstock, sending up individual fronds that more or less clump.
+Its native habitat includes moist, undisturbed, hardwood forests.[5]

 The fronds are broadly triangular.
-The specific name hexagonoptera refers to the winging of leaf tissue along the rachis between the basal pinnae.
+The specific epithet hexagonoptera, Latin for "six-sided wing", refers to the wings of leaf tissue along the rachis between the basal pinnae.
+[2]

 This fern makes an excellent garden plant, gradually filling in a bed. [citation needed]